-- To load a configuration file to the transmitter's internal memory: - a) Make sure the configuration file is in the Config folder. - b) Upload the configuration file through the USP file by specifying Device Tools → Configuration Transfer → Load Configuration. - c) When prompted to load 1600 device configuration data from a file, click the on my 1600 device internal memory radio button. - d) Choose Backup and click Restore.
+- To load a configuration file to the transmitter's internal memory: - a) Ensure the configuration file is in the Config folder. - b) Upload the configuration file through the USP file by specifying $\bf Device\ Tools \to Configuration$ Transfer $\bf Load\ Configuration$. - c) When prompted to load 1600 device configuration data from a file, click the on my 1600 device internal memory radio button. - d) Choose Backup and click Restore.